streamwhite/json-translated-ai/readme.md

 ### 2. Configure OpenRouter

-Set your OpenRouter API key and proxy URL in your environment or `.env` file:
+Set your OpenRouter(only OpenRouter tested currently) API key and proxy URL in your environment or `.env` file:

 ```bash
 PROVIDER_KEY=your_openrouter_api_key_here